kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 In Spatial, [FIFO](http://spatial-lang.readthedocs.io/en/latest/api/hw/onchip/fifo.html?highlight=FIFO) and [FILO](http://spatial-lang.readthedocs.io/en/latest/api/hw/onchip/filo.html?highlight=FILO) can be thought of as queue and stack.

 ### Demo
-Here is an example of using FIFO:
+Here is some syntax of using FIFO functions:
 ```scala
 // Create a FIFO called f1 with type T and with size tileSize
 val f1 = FIFO[T](tileSize)